aws/aws-parallelcluster/docs/configuration.rst

 Required sections are "global" and "aws".

-At least one "cluster" and one "subnet" section must be included.
+At least one "cluster" and one "subnet" section must also be included.

 A section starts with the section name in brackets, followed by parameters and configuration. ::